be-favorite/reproducible_dlnm/README.md

 However, the algorithm selects the simplest model if there are models with a QAIC diffrences of less than 2 from the optimal model.

+The code in this tutorial is written in tidyverse syntax.

+If you understand the tutorial completely, you will be able to easily model with more cities, covariates, etc., by making small modifications to `./paper_reproducible_tutorial_code.R` and `./paper_reproducible_tutorial_custom_function.R`.

 ## 🔎 Tutorial detail

 ### Step 1 Loading custom function